iree-org/iree/docs/website/docs/building-from-source/optional-features.md

     file.
 In addition, Bazel is hard to use out of tree, so these steps will involve working from the source tree (instead of the build tree).

+???+ Note
+    Due to the difficulties using Bazel and compiling TensorFlow, only compilation on Linux with clang is supported.
+Other OS's and compilers are "best effort" with patches to improve support welcome.

     === "Linux and MacOS"

         ``` shell